ggutenberg/sharefinder-cli/README.md

 # Usage

 Create a `DROPBOX_ACCESS_TOKEN` environment variable and set its value to your Dropbox access token.
+See https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/ for details.

-Note that this can take awhile.
+Note that running this can take awhile.
 In testing, scanning through 640 GB took about 10 minutes.

 ## Help